protonet/cordova-plugin-nsuserdefaults-for-app-groups/README.md

 ## Description

-If you like to share some variables between your main app and an share extension, you need to save your variables in a NSUserData container.
+If you like to share some variables between your main app and an share extension, you need to save your variables in a NSUserDefaults container.
 The NSUserData container can be shared between your both apps and hold all the data you want to transfer.

 ## Sample Code